Modular hyperbolas and Beatty sequences: Bounds for Kloosterman sums along Beatty sequences

-where the implied constant only depends on $\alpha$. \end{thm} The proof of this result is based on a method due to \citet*{banks2006nonresidues,banks2006short-character-sums,banks2007prime-divisors} which works if one can estimate certain exponential sums non-trivially.
-More precisely, we prove the following: \begin{prop} Suppose that $p$ is a prime and $x,y\in\ZZ$ such that $p\nmid y$.
-If
+where the implied constant only depends on $\alpha$. \end{thm} The proof of this result is given in \cref{sec:Proofs} and makes use of an estimate for the \emph{periodic autocorrelation} of the finite sequence